vectordotdev/vector/changelog.d/gcp_adjust_token_regeneration.fix.md

 Adjusts GcpAuthenticator token regeneration to reflect recent metadata server behaviour changes.

-gke-metadata-server (0.4.292 and above) will return a cached token during the last 300-60 seconds of its lifetime (rather than the currently documented behaviour of returning a fresh token during the last 300 seconds).
+metadata-server (0.4.292 and above) will return a cached token during the last 300-60 seconds of its lifetime (rather than the currently documented behaviour of returning a fresh token during the last 300 seconds).

 If a request for a fresh token is made to the metadata server during that window: